ralikio/kyma-environment-broker/docs/user/03-20-runtime-operations.md

 ## Stages

 A stage is a grouping unit for steps.
-A step is a part of a stage.
 An operation can consist of multiple stages, and a stage can consist of multiple steps.
-Once all the steps in a stage are successfully executed, the stage is marked as finished and never repeated again, even if the next one fails.
-If any steps fail at a given stage, the whole stage is repeated from the beginning.
+Once all the steps in a stage are successfully executed, the stage is marked as finished and never repeated, even if the next stage fails.
+If a step fails at a given stage, the whole stage is repeated from the beginning.

 ## Provisioning